 Which AI tool is best for M&A due diligence?

 For large-scale M&A due diligence, Luminance and Kira (Litera) are the established leaders.
 Luminance excels at anomaly detection across large deal rooms, while Kira offers the deepest pre-trained provision library (1,400+ smart fields) with 90%+ accuracy.
-For smaller M&A transactions where you also need legal research, LegesGPT combines document review with a database of 500K+ court cases.
+For smaller M&A transactions where you also need legal research, LegesGPT combines document review with verified-source legal research in one tool.

 Is there an affordable AI tool for solo corporate lawyers?

 Yes.
-LegesGPT starts at $13.99/month with document review available on the Plus plan at $34.99/month.
-Definely offers a free tier for its drafting tools.
-Both are accessible without enterprise sales cycles or minimum commitments, making them practical for solo practitioners and small corporate practices.
+LegesGPT starts at $19.99/month, with document review available on the Plus plan at $49.99/month, and a 3-day trial for $1.
+It is accessible without enterprise sales cycles or minimum commitments, making it practical for solo practitioners and small corporate practices.

 What is the difference between AI contract review and AI legal research?